 Our standard 5- day Electroexplosive Device Training Course has been offered at our location for the past 30 years.
 We can also present short courses in Electroexplosive Safety, tailored to your particular needs, at your location.
 We have made such presentations for more than 45 governmental and industrial sponsors.
 Click Here to Register

-Titled Electro Explosive Devices: Functioning, Reliability, and Hazards, the next course will be July 27-31, 2020 at Franklin Applied Physics.
-The fee for the course is $1,962.00 (does not include food or lodging).
+Titled Electro Explosive Devices: Functioning, Reliability, and Hazards, the next course will be held via Zoom January 25th and 26th and February 1st through February 3rd, 2021.
+The fee for the course is $1030.00.
 Please Click Here for our Course FAQ Page detailing logistics, hotel deals, etc.

 Major topics covered included: